 Can you actually make money from surveys?

-Yes you can.
+Yes, you can.
 You will struggle to make a full-time income, but you can easily earn several hundred pounds per month without too much effort.
 It’s just a case of finding the right survey sites for you.
+If you take a look at my income reports, you can see that I often make over £500 per month.

 How much will I get paid for a survey?